szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - This effect is implemented using timers, which may result in minor, momentary delays in application or removal when entering/exiting invisibility.
 - Only player and joinable characters benefit; enemies are unaffected.

-### Make all bracers, belts and boots grant +1 HP, so unenchanted variants aren't just garbage (1532) (IWDEE BGEE BG2EE EET)
+### Make bracers, belts and boots grant +1 HP, so even unenchanted variants have an actual use (1532) (IWDEE BGEE BG2EE EET)

 I do not like gear that you can wear without any effect whatsoever.
 I can live with rings that don't do that, because there's no reasonable benefit to just wearing a ring.
 Therefore, wearing unenchanted belts, boots, and bracers will grant the wearer +1 HP which I think is reasonable enough, and it doesn't change balance much.
 For consistency, the magical variants also grant that.
 The unenchanted items will still be the worst choice, but should encourage filling all the gear slots.

+Optionally, you can give the same treatment to body armors (including robes), cloaks, helmets, and shields.
+There's an option for each that you can choose to activate (off by default).

 ### Make Void-weapons slightly more effective and logical (1548) (BGEE BG2EE EET)

 - On-equip strength-sapping effect will no longer affect undead (such as with Hexxat).
-- The weapons will be able to critically hit, dealing double damage, which is a feature that was missing from the original implementation.
+- Critical hits with the weapon will now actually deal double damage, which is a feature that was missing from the original implementation.

 ### Make Light Crossbows get +1/2 more APR (1360) (IWDEE BGEE BG2EE EET)